-Our main measures of regional identity at the municipal level is the agreement in three referenda in 1969, 1992 and 2005.
-The referenda are a good measure as they were important decisions with a political cost to them, but there was no binding monetary constraint preventing certain groups or parts of the population from voting.
+Our main measure of regional identity at the municipal level is the agreement in three referenda from 1969, 1992, and 2005.
+The referenda are a good measure as they were important decisions with a political cost to them, and contain no binding monetary constraint preventing certain groups or parts of the population from voting.
 We use data on voter turnout to verify that the results are representative of the underlying population.
-With regards to national identity, we can use a clear measure of stated national identity in surveys, but for revealed preferences the best available measure is the vote share for the candidate of the right-wing National Front, Jean-Marie Le Pen.
+With regards to national identity, we can use a clear measure of stated national identity in surveys.
+In our robustness section, we also use data from tweets supporting the French national team during the soccer World Cup 2014 as an alternative.
 Regarding mechanisms, we present results about regionalist parties and regional newspaper subscriptions.
-The following paragraphs describe the indicators capturing revealed preferences.
+The following paragraphs describe the indicators, which capture revealed preferences.